yU93r/SteamEmu/post_build/steam_settings.EXAMPLE/fonts.EXAMPLE/README.md

-Place your overlay fonts here, then modify the file `overlay_appearance.txt` and point at the desired one.
+Place your overlay fonts here, then modify `overlay_appearance` and point at the desired one.